 This recipe for Meyer Lemon Focaccia is a perfect balance of sweet, sour, and salty flavors.
-You might not think this all works together, but it does, and it does so beautifully.
+It's a deliciously unique take on this classic Italian bread.

 Hey!
 Hi!
 Helloooooooo there!
 I know I've been MIA for a little bit, but it's only because I've been working on a new project that I'm very excited to share.
 Okay, and I took a vacation.
 But that was way less interesting than what I'm about to tell you...

 I'm writing a cook book!
 Well, sort of.
 I guess it would be better described as a blending book, because it's going to be all about making smoothie bowls.
 Thick, frosty, gorgeously decorated smoothie bowls, just like the ones we serve at Soulberri.
 Cooking, blending, whatever you want to call it... it's still the same amount of work, which is to say A LOT.
 I'll be taking the next few months to work on the book AND get ready to reopen Soulberri for the summer, so I apologize in advance if you find me popping into your inbox slightly less than usual.
 I'll still be posting regularly on social media with lots of updates about both the book and the shop, so you can always follow along with me over there.